 Global macro economic trends, technology spending and supply chain management market growth are important barometers for our business.
-In the first quarter of 2011, approximately 75% of our total revenue was generated in the United States, 10% in EMEA and the balance in APAC, Canada and Latin America.
+In the first half of 2011, approximately 70% of our total revenue was generated in the United States, 10% in EMEA and the balance in APAC, Canada and Latin America.
 In addition, industry analysts project that approximately two-thirds of every supply chain software solutions dollar invested is spent in the United States; consequently, the health of the U.S. economy has a meaningful impact on our financial results.

 We sell technology-based solutions with total pricing, including software and services, in many cases exceeding \$1.0 million.
 Our software often is a part of a much larger capital commitment associated with facility expansions and business improvements.
-We believe with continued lingering uncertainty in the global macro environment, the current sales cycles for large license deals, \$1.0 million or greater, in our target markets have been extended, particularly in retail.
-The current business climate within the United States and geographic regions in which we operate continues to affect customers and prospects decisions regarding timing of strategic capital spend.
-Timing of deals closed can have a material adverse impact on our business and is likely to further intensify competition in our already highly competitive markets.
+We believe with continued lingering uncertainty in the global macro environment, the current sales cycles for large license deals, \$1.0 million or greater, in our target markets have been extended, particularly in the retail sector.
+The current business climate within the United States and geographic regions in which we operate continues to affect customers' and prospects' decisions regarding timing of strategic capital expenditures.
+The timing of closing deals can have a material adverse impact on our business, and is likely to further intensify competition in our already highly competitive markets.

-In January 2011, the International Monetary Fund (IMF) provided a World Economic Outlook (WEO) update raising its previous 2011 world economic growth forecast from October 2010.
-The update noted that, "global output is projected to expand by 4 1⁄2 percent in 2011, an upward revision of about 1⁄4 percentage point relative to the October 2010 WEO.
-This reflects stronger-than-expected activity in the second half of 2010 as well as new policy initiatives in the United States that will boost activity this year.
-But downside risks to the recovery remain elevated."
+In June 2011, the International Monetary Fund (IMF) provided a World Economic Outlook update, which for the most part aligns with its previous 2011 world economic growth forecast from April 2011.
+The update observed that "overall, the global economy expanded at an annualized rate of 4.3 percent in the first quarter, and forecasts for 2011-12 are broadly unchanged, with offsetting changes across various economies."
+However, the update also noted "greater-than-anticipated weakness in U.S. activity and renewed financial volatility from concerns about the depth of fiscal challenges in the euro area periphery pose greater downside risks."
 Advanced economies, which represent our primary revenue markets, are projected to expand sluggishly through 2011 and 2012 with annual growth of approximately 2.5%.

 In 2010, we recognized nine license deals greater than \$1.0 million and view this as a positive sign the economy is continuing to stabilize and customers and prospects are beginning to more actively plan for supply chain investment.
-While our 2010 results signal improving demand, we experienced a second half 2010 and first quarter 2011 slow down in license deals closed over \$1.0 million due to continued macro-economic uncertainty in the United States and Western Europe.
-In the first quarter of 2011, we recognized one license deal greater than \$1.0 million.
-As a result, we and our customers still remain cautious regarding the pace of global economic recovery as noted by IMF's World Economic Outlook.
+While our 2010 results signaled improving demand, we experienced a second half 2010 and first quarter 2011 decrease in license deals closed over \$1.0 million, due, we believe, to continued macro-economic uncertainty in the United States and Western Europe.
+In the first half of 2011, we recognized five license deals greater than \$1.0 million, of which four were closed in the second quarter.
+While we are encouraged by our second quarter 2011 results and current potential supply chain investment activity in our target markets, we and our customers still remain cautious regarding the pace of global economic recovery.